ch0rca/SWE_2021_41_2024_2_week_6/README.md

 print("Output: ",isHappy(n))
 ```

-- **Description of your code**
+- **Description of code**
-The function isHappy(n) determines whether a given number n is a "happy number."
+- The function isHappy(n) determines whether a given number n is a "happy number."
 A happy number is a number which eventually reaches 1 when replaced by the sum of the squares of its digits, and it does so without entering an endless cycle.

-Function Explanation:
+***Function Explanation:***
 Initialization:

 A set visited is initialized to store numbers that have been previously encountered in the process.
 This helps in detecting cycles and prevents infinite loops.